 Daniel Penny surrenders to police to face manslaughter charge in Jordan Neely subway chokehold death

-The Marine veteran seen on video putting a man in a deadly chokehold turned himself in Friday morning to face criminal charges, his lawyer said.
-Daniel Penny, 24, is being charged with second degree manslaughter, the Manhattan district attorney's office said Thursday.
+A man seen on video putting a man in a deadly chokehold turned himself in Friday morning to face criminal charges, his lawyer said.
+Daniel Penny, a 24-year-old Marine veteran, is being charged with second degree manslaughter, the Manhattan district attorney's office said Thursday.

 Jordan Neely, a 30-year-old former Michael Jackson impersonator who was homeless, died after being put in a chokehold by Penny earlier this month.